Yrok472/docker-nessus_scanner/Readme.md

 # Build files

-The github repository for the build files is located [here](https://github.com/stevemcgrath/docker-nessus_scanner).
+The github repository for the build files is located [here](https://github.com/Yrok472/docker-nessus_scanner).

 # Supported tags

 Each image is tagged with the major, minor, and patch releases.
 The most current image is always tagged as "latest".
-For the current listing of tags, please refer to the [tags tab](https://hub.docker.com/r/stevemcgrath/nessus_scanner/tags/) for a current listing.
+For the current listing of tags, please refer to the [tags tab](https://hub.docker.com/r/yrok472/nessus_scanner/tags/) for a current listing.

 # Usage

 ```
 docker run -dt \
     -e LINKING_KEY={LINKING_KEY}\
+    -e PRODUCT_INITIALIZATION={TRUE_OR_FALSE}\
     -e SCANNER_NAME={SCANNER_NAME}\
     --name nessus_scanner
-    stevemcgrath/nessus_scanner:latest
+    yrok472/nessus_scanner:latest
 ```

 If running from a Kubernetes pod make sure to set `tty: true`.